hilmicanguven/FRUIT360-Fruit-VegetableClassification/README.md

 In this project, we want to classify given images according to 131 different classes using Convolutional Neural Networks.
 Steps are as follows:

  1. Data pre-process
- 2. Create CNN Model and Training
+ 2. Data Generation - Train and Test
- 3. Data Generation - Train and Test
+ 3. Ceate CNN Model and Training
  4. Model Training and Get Evaluation Metrics
- 4. Predict new images with trained model
+ 5. Pedict new images with trained model

 <div align="center">
   <img src="https://www.karabayyazilim.com/uploads/blogs/keras-nedir-2020-02-08-225241/keras-nedir-2020-02-08-225241-0.jpg" width="400">